mozilla/nunjucks/docs/templating.md

 ### rejectattr (only the single-argument form)

+Filter a sequence of objects by applying a test to the specified attribute of each object, and rejecting the objects with the test succeeding.

 This is the opposite of ```selectattr``` filter.

-Filters a sequence of objects by applying a test to the specified attribute of each object, and rejecting the objects with the test succeeding.

 If no test is specified, the attribute’s value will be evaluated as a boolean.